 16th St Heights neighborhood

-All tree walks are free and open to everyone, and I plan to keep it that way.
+All tree walks I organize are free and open to everyone.
 But it does take time to find good locations and, of course, to lead walks.
 If you would like to support my local tree education efforts, you can do so by clicking here.